fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - No new readings!

 {% include alert.html class='danger' title='Final Answers' text="
 Maybe you've wanted answers in this course.
 Today, you get to make them.
-For our last brief discussion, amongst other things on the agenda for our FINAL MEETING, the Final Jeopardy category is Historiography.
-What's your answer?
+For our last brief discussion (amongst other things on the agenda for our FINAL MEETING) **the Final Jeopardy category is Historiography.** What's your answer?
 We'll see if we can come up with the correct question in class, so don't put it in your post!
 "%}

 {% include alert.html class='info' title='In class' text="
-- What I hope you can do with historiography
 - _Metahistory_ revision advice
 - [Final course reflection](final-reflections) advice
 - Review the steps necessary to publish your essay on the official _Metahistory_ site.
 This process is basically the same as when you committed your revisions a few weeks ago.
-- Your final version must be posted by December 13.
+- Your final version must be pull requested by December 13.
+You are free to submit pull requests for minor changes (if you notice a typo or something), but I will ignore large changes for evaluation purposes.
 "%}

 ### 8: NO CLASS!
 REVISE!
 REVISE!!
 REVISE!!!